 "Can you summarize Project Sunrise for me?"

-The AI gives you the answer and includes links to the pages it came from, so you can easily check the source or get more details if you need them.
+The AI gives you the answer and includes links to the pages it came from, so you can easily verify the source or get more details.

 Quick summaries and definitions

-To help you get caught up fast, the AI can also generate summaries of long Confluence pages or busy comment threads.
-This means you don't have to wade through a mountain of text just to find the main points.
-It can also define internal acronyms or project code names on the fly, giving you instant context without making you open a new tab to look something up.
+To help you get caught up fast, the AI can generate summaries of Confluence pages or comment threads.
+This helps you find the main points quickly.
+It can also define internal acronyms or project code names on the fly, giving you instant context.

 -